Last updated on December 29th, 2023

 When to visit Hot Springs National Park

-Hot Springs National Park is open year-round and with a wide variety of activities, there will always be something to do regardless of the season or weather.
+Hot Springs National Park is open year-round.
+With a wide variety of activities, there will always be something to do regardless of the season or weather.
 However, depending on what activities you want to do, you may want to consider specific times of the year.

-If you want to enjoy everything the area has to offer, including the lakes nearby, we’d suggest visiting in the late spring through the summer, when it’s warm enough to swim.
-However, this is one of the busiest times to visit the area, so be prepared to encounter a lot more people.
+If you want to enjoy everything the area has to offer, including the lakes nearby, we’d suggest visiting in the late spring through the summer.
+That’s when it’s warm enough to swim.
+However, this is one of the busiest times to visit the area.
+So be prepared to encounter a lot more people.

 Getting to Hot Springs National Park

-Hot Springs National Park is located in Hot Springs, Arkansas, which is about 1 hour southwest of Little Rock and relatively close to a handful of larger cities in the US!
+Hot Springs National Park is located in Hot Springs, Arkansas.
+It is about 1 hour southwest of Little Rock and relatively close to a handful of larger cities in the US!

 Flying to Hot Springs National Park

-If you plan to fly to Hot Springs National Park, your best bet will be to fly into the Bill and Hillary Clinton National Airport (LIT) in Little Rock.
-Allegiant, American Airlines, Delta, Southwest Airlines, United, and Frontier all fly in and out of LIT and there are nonstop flights from Atlanta, Charlotte, Dallas, Denver, Houston, Las Vegas, Chicago, Phoenix, Orlando, and St. Louis.
+If you plan to fly to Hot Springs National Park, then your best bet will be to fly into the Bill and Hillary Clinton National Airport (LIT) in Little Rock.
+Allegiant, American Airlines, Delta, Southwest Airlines, United, and Frontier all fly in and out of LIT.
+There are nonstop flights from Atlanta, Charlotte, Dallas, Denver, Houston, Las Vegas, Chicago, Phoenix, Orlando, and St. Louis.

 After landing, you’ll need to rent a car to make the hour drive to the park.
 Looking for things to do in Little Rock?
 Read our Little Rock guide.